-We remain grateful for EU efforts to secure ICCAT protection for the porbeagles (Lamna nasus), another exceptionally valuable and vulnerable shark species.
+We are grateful that the US has been generally supportive of EU efforts to secure ICCAT protection for the porbeagles (Lamna nasus), another exceptionally valuable and vulnerable shark species.
 We are hopeful that the EU will once again propose an ICCAT prohibition on retention of this highly threatened species, and that chances for success will be enhanced by the ongoing implementation of obligations under the Convention on International Trade in Endangered Species (CITES) and associated difficulties in developing positive non-detriment findings.
+We urge the US to support the EU if they once again propose porbeagle protection.